Shminguscoin/shmingus/README.md

 <img src="https://avatars.githubusercontent.com/u/104106315?s=200&v=4" alt="Shminguscoin" width="200"/>
 </h1>

-## []What is Shminguscoin?
+## What is Shminguscoin?

 Shminguscoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Dogecoin and Bitcoin, Bunkercoin currently employs a simplified variant of scrypt.
+Taking development cues from Dogecoin and Litecoin, Shminguscoin currently employs a simplified variant of scrypt.

 ## Usage

-To start your journey with Bunkercoin Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.
+To start your journey with Shminguscoin Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.

-The JSON-RPC API provided by Bunkercoin Core is self-documenting and can be browsed with `bunkercoin-cli help`, while detailed information for each command can be viewed with `bunkercoin-cli help <command>`.
+The JSON-RPC API provided by Shminguscoin Core is self-documenting and can be browsed with `shminguscoin-cli help`, while detailed information for each command can be viewed with `shminguscoin-cli help <command>`.
 Alternatively, see the [Bitcoin Core documentation](https://developer.bitcoin.org/reference/rpc/) - which implement a similar protocol - to get a browsable version.

 ##License

-Bunkercoin is released under the terms of the MIT license.
+Shminguscoin is released under the terms of the MIT license.
 See  [COPYING](https://github.com/bunkercoin-project/bunkercoin/blob/master/COPYING)  for more information or see  [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT).

 ## Development and contributions